 This Week @ MHS

-And on Saturday, 18 May, come to 1154 Boylston at 10:00am for a free building tour, The History and Collections of the MHS.
-This 90-minute, docent-led tour takes guests through all of the Society's public rooms while providing information about the history and collections of the institution.
-The tour is free and open to the public.
-No reservation is required for individuals or small groups.
-Parties of 8 or more should contact the MHS prior to attending a tour.
-For more information please contact Curator of Art Anne Bentley at 617-646-0508 or firstname.lastname@example.org.
+There is also a free tour this week on Saturday, 13 September, starting at 10:00AM.
+"The History and Collections of the MHS" is a 90-minute, docent-led tour that allows visitors to see all of the public spaces at the Society while learning about the art, architecture, history, and collections in the building at 1154 Boylston.
+The tour is free and open to the public with no reservations required for individuals or small groups.
+However, groups of 8 or more should contact the MHS before attending the tour.
+For more information, please contact Curator of Art Anne Bentley at 617-646-0508 or firstname.lastname@example.org.

-| Published: Monday, 13 May, 2013, 1:00 AM
+| Published: Wednesday, 3 September, 2014, 1:00 AM